Wandalen/wTools/module/experimental/wca/docs/invariant/003_bool_accepted_values.md

 ### Enforcement Mechanism

-The TryCast implementation for Bool in the type system module performs an exact string match against the four accepted literals.
-On match, it returns the corresponding Value variant.
+The type-casting mechanism for Bool in the type system module performs an exact string match against the four accepted literals.
+On match, it returns the corresponding typed boolean value.
 On mismatch, it returns a type cast error containing the expected type name and the actual string that failed conversion.
 This error propagates through the verifier as a validation error.

 ### Violation Consequences